-Accordingly, the Board's decision that claimant did not demonstrate good cause for her late appeal from the decision of the Referee was supported by the record and cannot be successfully challenged in this proceeding.6
+Accordingly, the Board's decision that claimant did not demonstrate good cause for his late appeal from the decision of the Referee was supported by the evidence of record and is not clearly erroneous.
+In my view, it ought to be upheld.